SecretSourceWeb/ratify/README.md

 1.0.1 - Fixed formatting in readme and made it pretty and tweaked the test for Google Analytics (in the prior version)
 1.0.2 - Fixed some readme formatting
 1.0.3 - Moved the master repository to [github](https://github.com/SecretSourceWeb/ratify)
+1.0.4 - Fixed file names to be PHPCS compliant.
+Also fixed other phpcs compliance issues throughout 1.1   - Completely PHPCS valid following all WordPress coding style guidelines.